panlm/partner-lab-taiwan/xray/index.rst

 .. note::

-  **This lab should be completed at the end of the day on Tuesday as the Extended Node Failure test will run for several hours.**
+  **This lab should be completed at the end of the day on Tuesday as the Extended Node Failure test will run for several hours.
+If using a cluster with 128GB RAM nodes, shut down VMs provisioned via Calm Blueprints prior to running the Extended Node Failure Test.**

   Estimated time to complete: **1 HOUR**